gnieb/rochester-eats/README.md

-# Getting Started with Create React App
+# Rochester Eats
+Playing with food in the city

+## About

+### Built With
+- React
+- Typescript
+- Material UI
+- Tailwind

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).